viridian-project/chaincode/README.md

 We use the Concerto language to model our application data in a file `model/org.viridian.cto`.

-With the [Concert Tools](https://github.com/hyperledger/composer-concerto-tools), we can convert this file to UML, Go or other languages.
+With the [Concerto Tools](https://github.com/hyperledger/composer-concerto-tools), we can convert this file to UML, Go or other languages.

 ```
 npm install -g composer-concerto-tools # need to install Node.js which also ships the npm package manager